raphaelbs/esp32-cam-ai-thinker/esp32cam-pin-notes.md

   * Signal: EMAC_TX_CLK - Ethernet MAC MII/RII interface
   * listed in ESP32_S datasheet as "RTC_Function2" I2C_SDA
   * designated as a (wpu) "weak pull up" by ESP32_S datasheet v3.4 pg53 IO/Mux Addendum
-* GPIO1 - U0RXD used for serial output
+* GPIO1 - U0TXD used for serial output
+  * designated as OUTPUT ONLY
 * GPIO2 - HS2_DATA0 (IO2)
   * Used by SD-Card
   * might be usable as a SPI MISO (need to verify)